51Degrees/specifications/pipeline-specification/conceptual-overview.md

 See [thread safety](features/thread-safety.md) for details on concurrent access requirements.

-Flow Data must support various different ways of accessing the data it contains.
+Flow Data MUST support various different ways of accessing the data it contains.
 See [access to results](features/access-to-results.md) for more information.

 ### Element Data